 Pocket Desert Areas First to Open as Usual

 British Columbia’s two pocket desert areas in the South Okanagan and Kamloops, complete with cactus and sagebrush, are typically the first of the seasonal golf courses to open – with golfers flocking to Penticton and Osoyoos to get an early golf fix in.
-This year was no different.
-Skaha Meadows Golf Course, usually the first to scoop earliest opening of the season, did it again: they opened back on January 20th if you can believe it!
-Penticton Golf & CC opened on March 2nd, and Osoyoos Golf Club – Desert Golf Course is scheduled to open on March 4th.
+This year, a late snow has meant that some courses are still waiting for the annual melt before they’ll be able to open, or even discuss dates.
+Skaha Meadows Golf Course, usually the first to scoop earliest opening of the season, is one of these.
+But don’t you worry, golfers!
+Penticton Golf & CC recently opened on March 9th, and Osoyoos Golf Club – Desert Golf Course opened the same day – a good sign that the area’s courses are getting ready for the 2018 season.

 Bring on the Mountain Golf in the Kootenay Rockies!